 - Select Billing

-- Go to Payment Settings. and enter your VAT ID under the “Business information” section
+- Go to Payment Settings and enter your VAT number under the Tax information section

 A common mistake is to enter a tax number instead of a VAT registration number.
 EU VAT registration numbers start with a country-specific ID, followed by a maximum of 12 characters (numbers or letters).
 Visit the European Commission's website if you'd like to confirm your EU VAT registration number.